knative/community/elections/2021-SC/README.md

 **Campaigning**

-Please refer to the [SC Election Charter] and understand that we care deeply about [limiting campaigning].
+Please refer to the [SC Election Charter] and understand that we care deeply about [limiting corporate campaigning].
 The election officers and members of the steering committee [pledge to recuse] themselves from any form of electioneering.